Second Wave of Reforms – announced October 2020

-Fact sheets on recent changes to private health insurance legislation
+Fact sheets on changes to private health insurance legislation

-Day Hospitals Australia provides the following fact sheets to assist day hospitals in understanding recent changes to private health insurance legislation, and how they affect day hospitals.
+Day Hospitals Australia provides the following fact sheets to assist day hospitals in understanding changes to private health insurance legislation.

 Different parts of the changes take effect on 1 January 2019 and 1 April 2019, and will be fully implemented by 1 April 2020.
 Details of the implementation times are set out in the fact sheets.